Published June 2017 • Updated July 2022 • Read Time: 5 minutes

 Danburite is typically formed by low-temperature contact metamorphism.
 It is sometimes found in Quartz veins and pegmites.

-Daburite’s energy works well with its “friends” – crystal associates formed in the same geological environment.
-Try it in combination with
+Danburite’s energy works well with its “friends” – crystal associates formed in the same geological environment.
+Try it in combination with Apophyllite, Grossular Garnet

 Colorless, pink, yellow